Quadrophenia Live in London

-Quadrophenia Live in London is a live release from British rock band, The Who.
+Quadrophenia Live in London is a live album by the English rock band the Who.
 It documents their 8 July 2013 concert at London's Wembley Arena, the final show of their 2013 tour.
 It is available as a double-CD album, DVD, Blu-ray and deluxe box set and was released on 9 June 2014.
 The DVD debuted at number 1 on the Billboard Music Video Sales Chart.